 Do you need any special ingredients to make these Polish Apple Pancakes?

-You’ll need 3-4 apples, flour, milk, baking soda, powdered sugar and some clarified butter to fry them on.
-In terms of tools, kitchen grater, a large bowl and a frying pan is enough.
+There are no fancy ingredients in this recipe.
+You can pick them up easily at most supermarkets.
+You’ll need 3-4 apples, flour, milk, baking soda, powdered sugar and some butter for frying.
+In terms of tools: kitchen grater, a large bowl and a frying pan is enough.

 - Powdered sugar (just a sprinkle!)

 - Sweetened fresh cream or thick yoghurt, also whipped